LandscapeGeoinformatics/nrse2024_tartu/README.md

 # nrse2024_tartu
-Presentation for the Nordic-RSE 2024 conference
+Presentation for the Nordic-RSE 2024 conference by the Landscape Geoinformatics Lab from University of Tartu.